microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytas.md

 (along with collisions in this area suffered by fonts without it) but not an area they may know by name.
 This name fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of ascenders.

-ytas is measured from the top of the ytlc to the top of the ascender

 ## Justification